 The entire process establishes a sense of trust between a person and their equine partner.
 While learning to trust something else again is incredibly difficult, it doesn’t have to all start at the same time.
 Someone can build up their capacity for trust again, and horses are there as a stepping stone to exploring and understanding that trust.

 Trust also works the other way around.
 Some people carry with them an undying, unrelenting sense of guilt that hinders them from allowing others to trust them again.
 As people learn to trust again, the equine partner learns to trust that person for who they are.

 Interacting with a horse is a physical activity.
 Keeping the body active keeps the mind busy as well.
 Overall, physical health is necessary for mental health to thrive.
 While this can be done through riding horses as well, it isn’t required.

 Feeding, petting, and caring for the horses while learning about trust, boundaries, and body language can be the whole package.
 Getting fresh air keeps the mind just as fresh, and exercising body and mind allows for a holistic approach to recovery from addiction or mental health issues.

-Emerge Resilient provides a new take on the equine therapy program if you or a loved one are suffering from an addiction and are looking for a unique approach to therapy.
-Equine therapy provides a unique take on recovery, and Emerge Resilient couples their use of equine companions with other recovery methods in order to address your holistic needs.
+Emerge Recovery provides a new take on the equine therapy program if you or a loved one are suffering from an addiction and are looking for a unique approach to therapy.
+Equine therapy provides a unique take on recovery, and Emerge Recovery couples their use of equine companions with other recovery methods in order to address your holistic needs.
 On top of the benefits that equine therapy presents, Emerge specializes in developing programs for addiction recovery, mental health, and the unique issues the LGBTQ+ community faces.
-For more information on how their programs can help you, contact Emerge today at 888.273.8624, or schedule a no-cost consultation to see how recovery at The Emerge Center for Addiction Recovery may look for you.
+For more information on how their programs can help you, contact Emerge today at 888.273.8624, or schedule a no-cost consultation to see how recovery at The Emerge Recovery may look for you.